Size, Location and History

 The topography is flat with some ridges and generally poorly drained, terrain varies from 55-65 feet M.S.L.
 Seasonal flooding occurs dependent on water levels within the Tensas River, but periodic flooding may occur anytime after periods of heavy rainfall.
 Abandoned and active mineral exploration and production sites, roadways, pipelines, and open-water lakes, sloughs, and bayous provide diversity throughout the area.
 Seven small lakes and six small bayous, approximately 200 acres and 25 miles of waterways, respectively, can be found on the area.

-Most of the forested component of the management area consists of relatively closed overstory canopy with a fairly dense understory.
-Timber value is moderate due to previous logging prior to acquisition by the department.
-Major timber species composing the overstory are Nuttall oak, overcup oak, willow oak, American elm, sweetgum, bitter pecan, honey locust, sugarberry, willow, sycamore, persimmon, cedar elm, red maple, box elder, and cypress.
+Most of the forested component of the area consists of relatively closed overstory canopy with a fairly dense understory.
+Major timber species are Nuttall oak, water oak, willow oak, overcup oak, American elm, sweetgum, bitter pecan, honey locust, sugarberry, willow, sycamore, persimmon, cedar elm, red maple, box elder, and cypress.
 Understory species include rattan, Rubus sp., Crataegus sp., swamp dogwood, Vitis sp., deciduous holly, elderberry, Smilax sp., baccharis, switchcane, poison ivy, and many herbaceous species.
 Invasive species include trifoliate orange, water hyacinth, and several other nuisance aquatics.